Abdulbasit-O/Secure-Linux-Server/README.md

 # Secure Linux Server

-Built on AWS EC2.
-The goal was to take a fresh Ubuntu server and make sure it isn't an open door for anyone on the internet.
+Its built on AWS EC2.
+The goal is to take a new Ubuntu server and make sure its secured on the internet.

-## What's in here
+## Features
 - SSH locked down to key auth only
 - UFW firewall configured, with minimal open ports
 - fail2ban watching for brute force attempts